BabyBalooga/hackOHI.O/README.md

 # HackOHI.O
 Data For OSU Hackathon

-There are two files, data and config, linked on the column MeterID.
+There are two types of files, data and config, linked on the column MeterID.

-## HackathonData.csv
+## Data Files

-The data file contains time series data for the challenge.
+The data files contain time series data for the challenge.
 Each meter represents the consumption for one of the following resources: Chilled Water, Heating Hot Water, or Steam.
-Each meter has two years (or less in some cases) of average daily usage.
+Each meter has two years (or less in some cases) of usage.
+There are three files.
+One contains daily data for all meters.
+Two others are hourly data split into two files due to size limitations.

 Field Name | Field Description
 ---------- | -----------------